gracehodges/myCV/README.md

 - Analyze samples from circle trap collection bags, practicing invertebrate identificaion using physcial and digital tools.
 - Conduct focal tree collection bag data management, cleaning, and analysis in RStudio

 This project utilizes a data science approach by conducting RStudio Analysis to assess the impact of chemical treatments applied to Tree of Heaven (TOH) upon Spotted Lanternfly (SLF) populations.
-Invasive species are increasingly prevalent, and understanding the dynamics of *L. delicatula* and it's interactions with the environment **EXPAND**
+Invasive species are increasingly prevalent, and understanding the dynamics of *L. delicatula* and it's interactions with the environment.

 **Assessing the impact of *L. delicatula* upon trees native to SE Pennsylvania**